 Antares was one of the four Royal Stars of Persia, along with Aldebaran, Regulus and Fomalhaut.
 The four stars were seen as guardians of the four districts of the sky and commonly used for navigation.
 Antares was known as Satevis, the watcher of the west.

 The Māori people of New Zealand know the star as Rēhua, a sacred figure who lives in the highest of heavens, is immortal and has the power to heal any illness.
-The Wotjobaluk people of the state of Victoria associated Antares with Djuit, son of Marpean-kurrk, a female ancestral figure represented by Arcturus.
+Another Māori name for Antares is Rerehu, meaning “burning.”
+The Wotjobaluk people of the state of Victoria in Australia associated Antares with Djuit, son of Marpean-kurrk, a female ancestral figure represented by Arcturus.
 The Kulin Kooris knew Antares as Balayang, brother of Bunjil, represented by Altair.

 Location

-Antares is located in the southern sky and can be seen from all locations south of the latitude 63° N, if not throughout the year, then at least for a period.
-The star is circumpolar, i.e. it never sets and is visible year-round, from locations south of the latitude 67° S. Northern observers can see it above the southern horizon in the summer months, while observers south of the equator can see it much higher in the sky for most of the year.
+Antares is located in the southern sky and can be seen from all locations south of the latitude 63° N, for at least part of the year.
+The star is circumpolar, i.e. it never sets and is visible year-round, from most of the southern hemisphere.

 Antares reaches its highest point in the sky at dawn in early March and at sundown in early September.
 Its midnight culmination is around May 31 or June 1, when it is at opposition to the Sun and stays visible throughout the night.
 The star is invisible for several weeks around November 30 because it is too close to the Sun.